-For my entire adult life, up until just a couple years ago, holidays were a huge source of stress and anxiety for me.
+For the majority of my adult life, holidays were a huge source of stress and anxiety for me.

 If you’re thinking, “That’s the case for almost everyone,” I agree!

 However, the stress and anxiety I experienced was not over gifts, travel, or spending time with family.
 Although it did involve food, it had nothing to do with being vegan either.
 Instead, the source was my disordered eating and distorted body image.
 I was terrified of feeling out of control around all the “fattening” dishes, snacks, and sweets.

 I’m not talking about minor stress and anxiety here.
 I’m talking about being completely consumed by thoughts about how to “prepare” to be powerless over my food choices when surrounded by a feast of foods I don’t normally eat.
 I’m talking about being obsessed for weeks prior to a holiday get-together.

 I would become fixated on doing whatever I could to make sure I didn’t gain weight from indulging on all the delicious vegan dishes I knew would surround me.
 If you’re someone who has struggled with disordered eating and a poor body image you can probably relate in one way or another.

 It’s hard to believe that for well over a decade I experienced holidays from such a dark place.

 If I wasn’t so comfortable being vulnerable and sharing my story at this point in my life, I’d be totally embarrassed about how I thought, felt, and acted.
 I experienced so much shame all those years that I didn’t share my struggles with anyone.

 I hated that I was so selfish.
 I was ashamed that I was so focused on myself and my body during a time that was supposed to be about gratitude, generosity, and family.
 It was part of the self-destructive cycle I was trapped in.
 Beating myself up, hiding, restricting, binging, beating myself up some more, over-exercising, and flat out feeling unworthy of being accepted and loved.